aws-samples/aws-control-tower-automate-account-creation/README.md

 ![Solution Architecture](images/SolutionArchitecture.png)

+## Prerequisites

+**Step-1**: Configure a s3 bucket to upload accounts to be provisioned in a `.csv` format

+**Step-2**: Configure a s3 trigger on the `s3:ObjectCreated:*` event to target the lambda `NewAccountHandlerLambda` provisioned by this CF stack.

 ## Steps

 Steps 1–2 describe the initiation, while steps 3–8 describe the core of the batch account creation process.

 **Step-1**:  Log in as the AWS Control Tower administrator, and deploy an AWS CloudFormation stack.

-You also upload provide an input file that contains the details of the accounts that you want to create in AWS Control Tower.
+**Step-2** You also upload provide an input file that contains the details of the accounts that you want to create in AWS Control Tower.
 These details are listed later in the blog.

-**Step-2**:  When the stack is successfully deployed, it performs the following actions to set up the batch process.
+**Step-2**:  When the stack is successfully deployed, it performs the following actions:

 **Step-2a**: It creates an Amazon DynamoDB table.
 This table tracks the account creation status.

-***Step-2b, 2c***: It creates an AWS Lambda function, NewAccountHandlerLambda.
-This function validates the input file entries (see Step-1), and uploads the validated input file entries to the DynamoDB table.
+***Step-2b***: It creates an AWS Lambda function, NewAccountHandlerLambda.

+This function when triggered reads s3 file entries and uploads the validated input file entries to the DynamoDB table.
+It will skip any entries already in dynamo db when recursively invoked

-***Step-2d***: It creates an Amazon CloudWatch Events rule that to detect the AWS Control Tower CreateManagedAccount lifecycle event.
+***Step-2c***: It creates an Amazon CloudWatch Events rule that to detect the AWS Control Tower CreateManagedAccount lifecycle event.

-***Step-2e***: It creates and triggers a Lambda function, CreateManagedAccountLambda.
-This function initiates the batch account creation process.
+***Step-2d***: It creates CreateManagedAccountLambda.
+This function watches for any dynamo db inserts and initiates the account creation process.

 **Step-3**: The CreateManagedAccountLambda queries the DynamoDB table to get the details of the next account to be created.
 If there is another account to be created, then the batch account creation process moves on to Step-4, else it completes.